cydeb33/JobBlockly/docs/VisualDocumentation.rst

     }
   }

-The order you put your animations in is very important, and must be like so : obstacle when the character is comming from a tile down it, from a tile to it's left, from up it, from a tile to it's right.
-Of course, it must correcpond to the other version.
+The order you put your animations in is very important, and must be like so : obstacle when the character is coming from a tile below it, from a tile to it's left, from a tile above it, from a tile to it's right.
+The order of the idles and animations gifs must correspond.

 Files used by collect and create ................................